Incentives (✔ Local, ✔ State, ✔ Federal)

 • Seven years - 15% exclusion of the deferred gain

-• Ten years - eligibility for an increase in basis of the investment to its fair market value
+• Ten years - eligibility for an increase in the basis of the investment to its fair market value

-• Property may be transferred rather than cash as an investment to the Qualified Opportunity Zone but may be only partially eligible for tax benefits.
+• Property may be transferred rather than cash as an investment to the Qualified Opportunity Zone, but may be only partially eligible for tax benefits.

 We greatly appreciate qualifying for the Federal Opportunity Zone and consider it a great economic incentive.